 6 Things You Should Avoid MeasuringNovember 19, 2019 by Stacey Barr

-Even if everyone else measures these 6 things, you should avoid them if you want performance to improve.
+Even if everyone else measures these 6 things, you should definitely avoid measuring them if you want performance to improve.

 I will firmly stand by my decision to only measure my strategy and business process performance.
 Nothing else.
 Because we measure to inspire and guide improvement in performance, what we choose to measure must not sabotage that purpose.